-For getting out and about in warm weather, a pair of the best walking sandals can be the perfect footwear pick.
+For getting out and about in warm weather, a pair of the best walking sandals can be the perfect footwear choice.
 They'll come in handy for everything from warm days of gentle exploring, to letting your feet breathe around camp after a big day out.
 Many of the best walking sandals are quick-drying and designed to let water drain quickly, making them a great choice for watersports or coasteering-style adventures, too (although if that's your priority, you should head to our best water shoes guide instead).

-The main selling point of a walking sandal is that it provides enormous breathability – especially welcome on hot days, or if your feet have spent several hours trapped in sweaty hiking boots.
-Other than that, qualities you should be looking for in the best walking sandals include top-quality straps to keep the foot secure on uneven terrain – either comfy leather or fast-drying synthetic – as well as good traction and some foot protection.
+The main selling point of a walking sandal is that it provides enormous breathability – especially welcome on hot days, or if your feet have spent several hours trapped in sweaty boots.
+Qualities you should be looking for in the best walking sandals include top-quality straps to keep the foot secure on uneven terrain – either comfy leather or fast-drying synthetic – as well as good traction and some foot protection.
 This last point varies from a minimalist, super-breathable simple underfoot shank through to more enclosed options that incorporate toe protection.